seancolsen/elegant-docs/README.md

 ### Comprehensive

-*Ensure that together, all the publications in the body of documentation can answer all questions the user is likely have.*
+*Ensure that together, all the publications in the body of documentation can answer all questions the user is likely to have.*

 We can never create enough documentation to satisfy *all* questions, however obscure, that might arise from users &mdash; but satisfying the *likely*